 Breastfeeding after a Cesarean delivery

-The best option for C-section moms are the Clutch and Side-lying, and Side-lying cradle holds.
+The best option for C-section moms is the Clutch, Side-lying, and Side-lying cradle holds.
 Your surgical wound is less likely to be hit accidentally when you use these positions.

 Babies with infantile colic and/or gas